You can email the Director of International Students at firstname.lastname@example.org

 HOW TO APPLY AS A HOMESTAY FAMILY

-If you wish to host a homestay, please note that you must live within Rangiora High School Catchment Zone and under the Code of Practice for International Students in New Zealand schools, we are required to vet all persons 18 years old and over who normally reside in the household that offers homestay accommodation
+If you wish to host a homestay, please note that you must live within Rangiora High School Enrolment Zone and under the Code of Practice for International Students in New Zealand schools, we are required to vet all persons 18 years old and over who normally reside in the household that offers homestay accommodation

 What happens next?